 - Constant Sound of Running Water – If you or another person in the home is constantly hearing water running with no apparent cause, then that could be the result of water running out through a hole in the pipes.

 - Heaving – If the leak is unbelievably bad, the house will rise due to the ground becoming saturated with water.
-Heaving can cause severe structural damage and is almost a definite sign of a slab leak.
+Heaving can cause severe structural damage, warped or buckling flooring, and is almost a definite sign of a slab leak.

 Most often, slab leaks can be found near the base of the slab or where the pipe enters the slab.
 Why?
 It is the point where the pipes are the most vulnerable to capitulating to pressure or time degradation.

-Contact Thorough Plumbing to have the slab leaks, in your McKinney home’s foundation, repaired before widespread and serious damage can be done to your home.
+Contact Thorough Plumbing to have the slab leaks, in your Allen home’s foundation, repaired before widespread and serious damage can be done to your home.